mcore1976/cc1101-tool/README.md

 ----

 Example for XIAO ESP32 C3 - ATTENTION !
-This board may require PULL DOWN/UP resistor on pin connected to GDO0 pin when connected to some poor CC1101 boards (green D-SUN f.ex.)  to properly work with RXRAW/RECRAW commands.
-It catches noise like "FF" in RXRAW/RECRAW which indicates there is permanent PULLUP mode.
+This board may require some shielding of cables connected to GDO0 pin when using some cheapest CC1101 boards (green D-SUN f.ex.)  to properly work with RXRAW/RECRAW commands.
+It catches noise like "FF" in RXRAW/RECRAW.

 #define RECORDINGBUFFERSIZE 4096   // Buffer for recording the frames